 Post Graduate Dog: 1) Jeonty Dinky Doughnut.
 A smaller wheaten dog all round but very much in proportion.
 Good head and bone for his size.
 Backline, muscle and movement very good.

-OPEN DOG: 1) Ashcroft’s Romainville Typhoon.
-This is a Glen of Imaal Terrier dog.
-He was shown under me in 2012 and the critique said “this brindle dog is often hidden in the ring by an over heavy, over long coat but today he looked the business.
+Limit Dog: 1) Romainville Typhoon.
+A revelation.
+As previously mentioned this brindle dog is often hidden in the ring by an over heavy, over long coat but today he looked the business.
 His strong head, nice turn of front, good neck, typical topline, drive and balance just shouted.
-If his owners could just get it all together this dog could be like many of the Glens throughout the years; gets older and gets better”.
-He got the Reserve CC then and since that show has rarely been hidden by coat so his virtues can be seen and appreciated.
-His owners have worked really hard and now he only occasionally changes his weight and leans forward at the stand so flattening his topline.
-CC and congratulations on your first Champion.
+If his owners could just get it all together this dog could be like many of the Glens throughout the years; gets older and gets better.
+Reserve CC.

 Harold Gay (Judge)